FelixKrueger/TrimGalore/Docs/Trim_Galore_User_Guide.md

 > Here is an example of a dataset downloaded from the SRA which was trimmed with a Phred score threshold of 20 (data set DRR001650_1 from Kobayashi et al., 2012).

 ### Step 2: Adapter Trimming
 In the next step, Cutadapt finds and removes adapter sequences from the 3’ end of reads.

+#### Adapter auto-detection
-If no sequence was supplied it will attempt to auto-detect the adapter which has been used.
+If no sequence was supplied, Trim Galore will attempt to auto-detect the adapter which has been used.
 For this it will analyse the first 1 million sequences of the first specified file and attempt to find the first 12 or 13bp of the following standard adapters:

 ```
 Illumina:   AGATCGGAAGAGC